emilitogaza/pass-gen/README.md

 # pass-gen

 A small, **fully local** password generator.
-It helps you build a strong password you can actually remember — from a sentence or from random words — and shows you how long it would take to crack as you type.
+It helps you build strong memorable passwords, from a sentence or from random words.

 Everything runs in your browser.
-No passwords are sent, stored, or logged anywhere; randomness comes from the Web Crypto API (`crypto.getRandomValues`).
+There's no backend, no telemetry, and no storage, so every byte stays on your machine.

+Randomness comes from the Web Crypto API (`crypto.getRandomValues`) with rejection sampling, so word and character stay perfectly uniform.
+Strength is scored live against an offline fast-hash attack, ~10 B guesses/sec.

+There's also a [`/check`](app/check/page.tsx) page where you can paste any existing password and see how long it would take to crack, also estimated on different devices, for fun.

+### What is entropy?

+Entropy measures how unpredictable a password is, in **bits**.
+Each bit doubles the number of guesses an attacker needs, so a 60-bit password takes twice as long to crack as a 59-bit one.
+It's computed from the *generation space* (how many possible passwords the chosen options could produce), not from the characters you happen to end up with, which is what makes the crack-time estimate trustworthy.

+A passphrase like `correct-horse-battery-staple` works because each word is drawn uniformly from a large list.
+Four random words from a 7,776-word list is about 51 bits of entropy, all while staying far easier to remember than a random string of the same strength.

 ## What you can do